amitchell05/100-days-of-code/log.md

 **Today's Progress**: This morning, I completed my one-way video interview for a tech position.
 I was very nervous, but this year, I've been taking leaps of faith.
 So, I did my best to be authentic as I answered the questions.
 I pray I'm taking the right steps forward.

 **Thoughts**: Also, I was able to help another fellow classmate understand parts of Assignment 3 for CoderGirl.
 It always lifts my spirits up when I can serve a purpose and help others.

+### Day 48: October 9, 2020

+**Today's Progress**: I had an awesome conversation with a classmate about coding, career development, and life today.
+It helps to learn, brainstorm, and talk about hopes with others, especially during these times.
+I'm taking things one step at a time and trying to be positive.
+I hope I can channel that mentally as I work on completing Assignment 4 for CoderGirl on time.

+**Thoughts**: I'm making a resume website for the assignment, but impostor syndrome and perfectionism trying to get the best of me.
+I care about this project a lot!
+I want to build projects I'm passionate about and showcase them on my website.
+Art, music, writing, video games, physical and mental well-being...it's all overwhelming.
+I hope I can choose at least one to focus on.

 ## Saved Example